 Your Canadian work visa application will be accepted in no time if you follow these three crucial procedures.
 When you are accepted, you will receive a letter indicating that you are legally authorized to relocate to and work in Canada, which you must provide when you enter the country.

 This letter does not constitute your work permit.
-When you arrive in Canada, you will most likely be given a work permit that specifies the sort of job you may perform, the organizations or enterprises you can work for, the region, either provinces or territories, where you are authorized to work, and the period you are legally allowed to work.
+When you arrive in Canada, you will most likely be given a work permit that specifies the job you may perform, the organizations or enterprises you can work for, the region, provinces or territories, where you are authorized to work.
+The period you are legally allowed to work.

 Your desire to move to Canada may become a reality and a possibility that leads to permanent residency in the future with correct direction and assistance during the Canadian work visa application process.

 The processing time will be determined by how accurately you filled out your application and the office to which you submitted it.
-It can take up to 27 weeks to process your permit application at first.
+It can take up to 27 weeks to process your permit application.

 - A valid passport